nady4/portfolio/README.md

 ## 🚢 Deployment

 The site is configured for [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions).
 Pushing to the default branch triggers a production build, and `pnpm deploy` can be used for ad-hoc previews from the CLI.
+The Upstash Redis store connected via the Vercel Marketplace injects the `KV_REST_API_URL` / `KV_REST_API_TOKEN` variables into every environment automatically.

 Caching headers in `vercel.json`: